Purpose, vision and values of Arden Forest MAT

 In addition to this, networks are developed and encouraged across a range of areas allowing leaders at all levels to work together and reduce the feeling of isolation some teachers experience in all schools.

-There are opportunities for staff to lead projects across a group of schools – not just within your own school.
-A recent example of this is the development of a Recovery Curriculum group who meet regularly to share resources and ideas allowing each school to develop a curriculum approach that is right for their school following the reopening of schools in September 2020.
-It is important that meetings do not add to staff workload but assist in reducing it and help staff.
+There are opportunities for staff to lead projects across a group of schools – not just within their own school.
+A recent example of this is the development of a Recovery Curriculum group who meet regularly to share resources and ideas allowing each school to develop a curriculum approach that is right for their school following the reopening of schools in September 2020 and again in March 2021.
+It is important that meetings do not add to staff workload but assist in reducing it and provide help to staff.

-Leadership roles and other vacancies are advertised within the MAT first, giving the opportunity for promotion with the organisation allowing us to retain talent and develop staff.
+Leadership roles and other vacancies are advertised within the MAT first, giving the opportunity for promotion within the organisation allowing us to retain talent and develop staff.

-There will shortly be two Special Resource provisions with the MAT that will allow for the sharing of expertise and the opportunity to develop staff to support children with SEMH or communication difficulties.
+There will shortly be two Special Resource provisions with the MAT that will allow for the sharing of expertise and the opportunity to develop staff to support children with SEMH or communication and interaction needs.

 The role of the Governing Body